Natural Products

 Helpful information:

-Mood swings and low energy levels are unfortunately fairly common throughout a woman’s hormonal life.
+Mood swings and low energy levels are unfortunately fairly common throughout life.

-Whether due to periods or the onset of menopause, there is no doubt that hormones when they start to shift can have a number of different effects.
+Whether due to periods or the onset of menopause, or the shifts in mood that can occur post menopause, there is no doubt that our hormones do impact us life long.

 Low progesterone levels are certainly associated with low moods, so ensuring you have proper hormone balance is a good place to start.